-- 1. Choose which edition to install:
+1. Choose which edition to install.

-- Cloudera Express, which does not require a license, but provides a limited set of features.

-- Cloudera Enterprise Enterprise Data Hub Edition Trial, which does not require a license, but expires after 60 days and cannot be renewed.

-- Cloudera Enterprise with one of the following license types:
+- Cloudera Express, which does not require a license, but provides a limited set of features. - Cloudera Enterprise Trial, which does not require a license, but expires after 60 days and cannot be renewed. - Cloudera Enterprise, which requires you to purchase a Cloudera Enterprise license from Cloudera.

-- Basic Edition

-- Flex Edition

-- Enterprise Data Hub Edition